Nick Cain: This waste of George Ford’s talent is so senseless

 To me it is a travesty that Ford, who will be 20 in March, is being held in reserve to the extent that he does not have a prayer of making the England squad for the autumn series, and it is surprising that Lancaster is so accepting of the situation.

-Ford has already shown that he has the ability to run a game from fly-half with as much control and panache as either Flood or Farrell, not only helping Leicester to win the LV=Cup last season, but also steering them to victory against Saracens in the Premiership semi-finals, before acquitting himself well in the final against Harlequins.
-Furthermore, he was picked ahead of Farrell at No.10 in the England U20 team that ran New Zealand close in the 2011 Junior World final, with the Saracens tyro moving to inside centre.
+Ford has already shown that he has the ability to run a game from fly-half with as much control and panache as either Flood or Farrell, not only helping Leicester to win the LV=Cup final last season, but also steering them to victory against Saracens in the Premiership semi-finals, before acquitting himself well in the final against Harlequins.
+Furthermore, he was picked ahead of Farrell at No.10 in the team that ran New Zealand close in the 2011 Junior World final, with the Saracens tyro moving to inside centre.

-One solution is that the should advise any of the young players they hope to fast-track to take only one year rolling contracts with Premiership clubs early in their careers.
+One solution is that the RFU should advise any of the young players they hope to fast-track to take only one year rolling contracts with Premiership clubs early in their careers.
 That way, if they get blocked they can move to a club where they will be in the starting line-up on a consistent basis.

 Chris Robshaw has made headway at openside, but outside him none of the young No.7s in the Premiership, including Andy Saull, Matt Kvesic, and Luke Wallace get anywhere near enough game time.